 Effective Behavior Management Strategies for Educators

-Across schools, up to 15% of the student population may demonstrate behavior problems stemming from a range of mental health and learning disorders.
-Difficult student behaviors contribute to chaotic classroom environments, student stress, decreased academic engagement, and teacher burnout.
-This workshop will review how to provide structure and increase positive behavior, utilizing proactive techniques drawn from the most up-to-date behavioral research.
+This training reviews how to provide structure to increase positive behavior, utilizing proactive techniques drawn from the latest behavioral research.
 Educators will learn how effective behavior management strategies can be applied from preschool through high school, ultimately helping them to increase instructional time with students who exhibit behavioral challenges.

 How Important is Grit?

-This workshop will discuss the role that grit – a trait often characterized by courage, conscientiousness and resilience – plays in the success of a child with a learning disability.
-We will examine how to define grit and how it can be measured in a child.
-We will also review interventions that promote the development of social and emotional resilience in children and how to enhance those skills to protect children with reading disorders from emotional distress.
+This training reviews the role that grit plays in the success of a child with a learning disability.
+We examine how to define and measure grit and discuss interventions that promote social and emotional resilience in children and help to protect students with learning disorders from emotional distress.

 Mental Health 101

-Mental health disorders are the most common health issues among school-aged children.
-Oftentimes, educators are the first to notice the signs and symptoms of a mental health disorder in students.
-This workshop entails a discussion of the signs and symptoms of some of the most common mental health disorders, including ADHD, depression, and anxiety, providing educators with applicable strategies to identify students who need support.
+This training reviews the signs and symptoms of some of the most common mental health disorders, including ADHD, depression, and anxiety, providing educators with actionable strategies to identify students who need support.

 Mindfulness in School Settings

-In our busy world where we are always accessible, it is difficult to stay connected and to be present in every moment.
-This workshop will summarize research on mindfulness strategies and their role in promoting mental health, and educators will be provided with practical advice on how to incorporate mindfulness into the classroom and teach mindfulness exercises to students.
+This training summarizes the latest research on the power of mindfulness strategies in promoting mental health.
+Educators will be provided with practical guidance on how to incorporate mindfulness into the classroom and teach mindfulness exercises to students.

 Recognizing and Stopping Bullying

-Bullying – in school or online- is a stressful and sometimes traumatic experience for children.
-This workshop will address why bullying happens, who’s at risk of being bullied, and who’s at risk of being a bully.
-This workshop will also include developmental research on the links between social media and child/adolescent mental health, providing educators with clear recommendations related to strategies for identifying bullying signs, promoting positive interactions between students, and addressing bullying across all levels of the school community.
+This training addresses why bullying happens, who’s at risk of being bullied, and who’s at risk of being a bully.
+The discussion includes a review of developmental research on the links between social media and child/adolescent mental health.
+Educators will learn strategies for identifying bullying signs, promoting positive interactions between students, and addressing bullying across all levels of the school community.

 Trauma-Informed School Support

 Over 40% of school aged children have experienced at least one traumatic event, such as community or domestic violence, natural disasters, exposure to sudden death and suicide, or serious medical illness.
-This workshop will provide an overview of traumatic stress and how to identify and support students in the wake of a traumatic event.
-Educators will learn about typical and atypical responses to trauma, when and how to seek treatment, and ways educators can manage their own stress during challenging times.
+This training provides an overview of traumatic stress and discusses how to identify and support students in the wake of a traumatic event.
+Educators will learn about typical and atypical responses to trauma, when and how to recommend treatment, and ways educators can manage their own stress during challenging times.

 Vaping and the Teenage Brain

-When it comes to vaping and e-cigarettes, a surge in adolescent use is creating a public health crisis.
-This talk will discuss how companies are targeting young non-smokers, and review research on how e-cigarettes impact adolescent brain development.
-We will also offer strategies parents and educators can use to address the problem and work with teens to find solutions.
+A recent surge in adolescent vaping has created a public health crisis.
+This training reviews the latest research on how e-cigarettes impact adolescent brain development.
+We offer strategies that educators can use to address the problem with teens.

 When to Worry About a Student’s Worries

-This workshop will help educators to recognize when a student’s worries are actually signs of anxiety or mood disorders that can be treated.
-The workshop leader will provide an introduction to several types of anxiety disorders common in children and teens, as well as their signs, symptoms, and steps that can be taken to intervene.
+This training helps educators to recognize when a student’s worries are actually signs of an anxiety or mood disorder that can be treated.
+Educators will be introduced to several types of mental health disorders common in children and teens, and will learn about their signs, symptoms, and steps that can be taken to intervene.